boboldehampsink/import/README.md

  - View your import history
  - Ability to revert imports

-Todo:
+Roadmap:
- - Import more ElementTypes (currently only Entries and Users)
+ - Import more ElementTypes (0.8)
- - Support JSON and XML
+ - Support JSON and XML (0.9)

 Important:
 The plugin's folder should be named "import"